The Flames. The Age of Ceramics

 November 2 - December 19, 2014

-Simone Subal is pleased to present "Kiki Kogelnik - Cuts, Fissures and Identity: Works from the 1960s and 1970s".
+Simone Subal is pleased to present Kiki Kogelnik - Cuts, Fissures and Identity: Works from the 1960s and 1970s.

-Stephen Friedman Gallery is pleased to present ‘4 x 4', a historical exhibition of art and design which focuses on four key art movements occurring simultaneously across four continents in the 1960s and 1970s.
+Stephen Friedman Gallery is pleased to present 4 x 4, a historical exhibition of art and design which focuses on four key art movements occurring simultaneously across four continents in the 1960s and 1970s.

-König Galerie is pleased present this exhibition focusing on Kiki Kogelnik's paintings, works on paper and sculptures from the mid-1960s to the mid-1970s
+König Galerie is pleased present this exhibition focusing on Kiki Kogelnik's paintings, works on paper and sculptures from the mid-1960s to the mid-1970s.

-Kunsthalle Krems is pleased to present "Kiki Kogelnik - Retrospecive", a representative and exlusive selection of works by Kiki Kogelnik, some works shown for the first time in Austria.
+Kunsthalle Krems is pleased to present Kiki Kogelnik - Retrospective, a representative and exclusive selection of works by Kiki Kogelnik, some works shown for the first time in Austria.

 September 15, 2012 - January 6, 2013

-I Have Seen the Future" at Kunstverein Hamburg marks the first extensive appraisal of the oeuvre of Kiki Kogelnik in Germany.
+I Have Seen the Future at Kunstverein Hamburg marks the first extensive appraisal of the oeuvre of Kiki Kogelnik in Germany.

 Louisiana Museum of Modern Art is pleased to present this extensive exhibition on the interrelations between art and design of the period.

-Kunsthalle Wien's "Power Up" exhibition aims at the reinterpretation of an art movement that until today has primarily been associated with male protagonists.
+Kunsthalle Wien's Power Up exhibition aims at the reinterpretation of an art movement that until today has primarily been associated with male protagonists.